 Electrical Supervisor: Job Description, Duties and Requirements

-Electrical supervisors are experienced electricians who lead, motivate, monitor and oversee a team of electricians.
+Electrical supervisors are experienced electricians who lead, motivate, monitor and oversee a team of electricians to ensure they produce quality work.
 They provide technical guidance regarding the installation, maintenance and repair of electrical systems.
+Prospective electrical supervisors should seek an associate's degree in an engineering or technical field or a bachelor's degree for the possibility of greater career options.

 Electrical Supervisor Duties